PDPA: The Next Generation of Regenerative Medicine

 DR. GAIL KING

 Dr. Gail King is an international leader in anti-aging treatments and research, combining the best of traditional western medicine with expanded perspectives and cutting-edge technology.
-She’s practiced in Aspen for nearly 20 years.
+She’s board certified in anti-aging and regenerative medicine and trained in orthopedic injections by the American Arthritis Foundation.
+Dr. King has practiced in Aspen for over 20 years.

 PDPA for Joint Repair & Arthritis

-• PDPA could be integrated into joint replacement surgeries to promote faster recovery and better long-term outcomes by enhancing the body’s ability to heal and repair joint tissues.
+PDPA can be integrated into joint replacement surgeries to promote faster recovery and better long-term outcomes by enhancing the body’s ability to heal and repair joint tissues.

 Benefits of PDPA